ddelgiudice/ddelgiudice.github.io/index.md

 title: "Computer Modeling, Water Resources, Data Science"
 ---

-Dario Del Giudice <a href="#" onclick="document.getElementById('player').play()"> <i class="fa fa-volume-up" aria-hidden="true"></i></a> is a scientist and engineer working at [NCSU](https://www.ccee.ncsu.edu/research/ewc/).
+Dario Del Giudice <a href="#/" onclick="document.getElementById('player').play()"> <i class="fa fa-volume-up" aria-hidden="true"></i></a> is a scientist and engineer working at [NCSU](https://www.ccee.ncsu.edu/research/ewc/).
 He seeks to understand and predict the impacts of climate variability and human pressures on the quantity and quality of aquatic ecosystems.
 In his research at the interface of catchment hydrology and surface water pollution he leverages process-based models, stochastic methods for uncertainty quantification, and computational statistics.

 <audio id="player" src="/images/surname_eng.wav"></audio>